logcho/worldtycoon/README.md

 Run the GameHasHNFT contract (dapp/contracts/GameHasHNFT.sol) on Foundry using [Remix](https://remix.ethereum.org) or Anvil.

+Once you withdraw or mint you can claim the voucher in http://localhost:8080/explorer/

 If the address of the deployed contract is different than the value already set, change it manually in both the dapp.cpp and bridge-taps.tsx

 Note: Using the foundry test token will require you to switch to that chain manually